bartosz-domarski/bartosz-domarski/README.md

-##### The vBetFinder.com project is private and not available for viewing.
+##### The vBetFinder.com project is private and the source code is not available for viewing.
 Below is a description of how the software works and the libraries used in it.

 ## vBetFinder.com - Scanner for valuebets, surebets, and system bets for over 40 bookmakers worldwide on Discord.
 ### This scanner searches for: